1. An Actual Strategy!

 Understand the motivations of your customer and respond to it, don’t just tow the company line.
 We recently worked with a great auditing company to produce an animation about one of their services.
 One of the key things they wanted to do was to show their customer that they understood how much of a chore it is getting certifications done, so, the script aligned itself with the customer and offered solutions.
 Responding to issues with humour and colloquial scripting.
 Video can be a two-way conversation not a lecture.

 One of our video clients a while back came up with the concept making three films from one: of teaser, short version and long version.
 The teaser was put on the front page of the website, the short version was on the about us page and the long version was on the recruitment page.
 By skillfully adapting your message to each visitor the video was optimised and made available to three times the original demographic.
 And on the subject of recycling, don’t be afraid to bump.
 You posted your video last month on twitter, that’s the digital equivalent of last century.
 Repost it.
 And Repost it Again.

-If looking to include video marketing in your strategy then drop us a line: email@example.com or 01604779079 OR come and visit us at the new Integrated Live Show in London 16th and 17th of November.
+If you're looking to include video marketing in your strategy then drop us a line: firstname.lastname@example.org or 01604422911 OR come and visit us at the 2018 Technology For Marketing show in London on 26th - 27th September!

-If your interested in animation check out our sister site www.gnoodle.co.uk
+If you're interested in animation check out our sister site www.gnoodle.co.uk